-E. Professional, Behavioral and Social Attributes
+E. Behavioral and Social Attributes

-Students must possess the maturity and emotional ability required for the full utilization of their intellectual abilities.
-Students must accept responsibility for learning, exercising good judgment, for the prompt completion of all responsibilities inherent to diagnosis and care of patients, and for the development of mature, sensitive, and effective relationships with patients, colleagues and other health care providers.
-Students must be able to tolerate physically and mentally taxing workloads, function effectively under stress and to display flexibility and adaptability to changing environments.
-Students must be capable of regular, reliable, and punctual attendance with regard to classes and clinical responsibilities.
+Students should possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients, fellow students, faculty, and staff.
+Students should be able to tolerate physically and mentally taxing workloads and to function effectively under stress and to attend classes and clinical placements regularly.
+They should be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties inherent in the clinical problems of many patients.

 Students must also be able work effectively as a member of a health-care team and be able to contribute to collaborative, constructive learning environments; accept constructive feedback from others; and take personal responsibility for making appropriate positive changes.
-As a component of their education, students must demonstrate ethical behavior consistent with professional values and standards.
+Compassion, honesty, integrity, concern for others, interpersonal skills, professionalism, interest, and motivation are all personal qualities that are expected during the education processes.